willb/openshift-ml-workflows-workshop/deploy/deploy.md

 **Note**:  This workshop is _not yet available_ in the RHPDS catalog.
 Stay tuned for an easier way to do things!

 To run this lab in RHPDS, first provision an OpenShift 4 workshop from the RHDPS catalog.
 Requesting a Let's Encrypt certificate will make your life easier.
 Once the environment is up and running, you'll get an email from RHPDS with the system GUID, bastion hostname, and so on.
+The rest of these steps assume you're in this directory of a checkout of this repo.

 1. Log in to the bastion host, following the instructions in the email.
 1. Add an `authorized_keys` file.
 If you have a GitHub account with an ssh key, you can do it like this: